 The crown of the Holy Rock is of course the Parthenon, the Propylaea, the Temple of Athena Nike, and the Mars Hill (Areopagus) (Acts 17:22) where Apostle Paul came to preach the word of the Christian religion to the Athenians.

 After the visit to the Acropolis, the tour will take you to Plaka, a picturesque small quarter of Athens where St Paul preached and met his followers at the Ancient Agora.
-St Paul spent almost his entire day in the agora, meeting people, exchanging ideas and discussing on the new religion.
+St Paul spent almost his entire day in the agora, meeting people, exchanging ideas, and discussing the new religion.
 It is a very important part of the city, and quite significant for the stay of St Paul in Greece and Athens.

 Later on, you will enjoy a nice Greek lunch, and you will head towards the important city of Corinth.